Camptown Is the Catskills Hotel Getaway You Need in Leeds

 While the cozy rooms and cabins are a draw in themselves, so too is the fact that they work just as well for short-term stays as they do for longer ones.
 Add to that the fact that the hotel offers unique features like an honor pantry, which provides guests with easy access to groceries and snacks, and visitors have every reason to stop and stay awhile.
 There’s also a “Fill Your Fridge” produces option that guests can sign up for before arriving, as well as a communal firepit, grilling area, and picnic tables.
 In the rooms, Hudson’s 2 Note supplies bath products, while local artists and woodworkers such as Jack Rabbit Studio and Sawkille proffer special touches throughout the space.

-Coming this summer, Camptown expects to introduce its swim club and pool bar, with a sauna to debut in fall 2023.
-The pool will be open to both hotel guests and swim club members from Memorial Day to Labor Day, with a covered pavilion with a fireplace, waterbed cabanas, and loungers to add to the easy living vibe.
-Bar Piscina will serve as the pool bar and have an extended deck that overlooks the pool and the property.
+In terms of attractions, Camptown delights with a swim club, pool bar, and sauna for guests.
+The pool is open to both hotel guests and swim club members from Memorial Day to Labor Day, with a covered pavilion with a fireplace, waterbed cabanas, and loungers to add to the easy living vibe.
+Bar Piscina serves as the pool bar and has an extended deck that overlooks the pool and the property.

 Of course, we’d be remiss not to mention the dining program.
 Casa Susanna, Camptown’s year-round Mexican restaurant, sits at the northeast entrance of the property and serves as both a place to grab a bite and a social hub.
 True to form, it resides in a dark brown lodge, with a highly Instagrammable, neon green “Susanna” sign guiding the way.
 Visitors can opt to grab a drink at the horseshoe-shaped bar with a cognac leather top and French oak bar stools from the 1960s or venture further into the restaurant for a cozy dinner.
 The space seats 75 and includes a patio that’s ideal for al fresco dining in the warmer seasons.

-Diners can choose between blood sausage tamal and grilled whole porgie al pastor with fennel curtido and wood-fire roasted veal sweetbreads with roasted garlic black beans.
+When it’s time to eat, diners can choose between delights like beef tongue with smoked sweet potato and salsa macha or wood-fired veal sweetbreads with mole blanco and grilled brassicas.
+For brunch, options balance sweet and savory flavors, with everything from avena, a buckwheat porridge with cinnamon honey, to beech mushroom quesadillas and papas con chorizo on the lineup.
 Notably, the restaurant makes all its tortillas in-house and taps the talents of Hudson Valley farmers and ranchers for fresh, local ingredients.
-Westkill Brewing, Return Brewing, Supergay Vodka, Saratoga Chocolate, Kinderhook Farms, Hawthorne Valley, and OBD Bakery are a just a few of the eatery’s favorite suppliers nearby.
+Industrial Arts, Return Brewing, Supergay Vodka, Saratoga Chocolate, Kinderhook Farms, Hawthorne Valley, and OBD Bakery are a just a few of the eatery’s favorite suppliers nearby.

-Now, with its doors open to the public, Camptown is ready to welcome visitors to experience the sweet Catskills nostalgia the hotel provides.
+With warmer weather on the way, Camptown is ready to welcome visitors to experience the sweet Catskills nostalgia the hotel provides.
 Plus, with a 2.5-hour drive time from New York City and a proximity to an abundance of restaurants and shops, the retreat is precisely the sort of destination that visitors never want to leave.